tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-qolibri.md

 <p align="center"><i>NHK dictionary with audio recordings.</i></p>

-If you face problems when playing audio inside Qolibri, chances are Qolibri is misconfigured.
+If you face problems when playing audio inside Qolibri, chances are Qolibri is not configured correctly.
 If you can't hear anything
 when clicking on pronunciations in the NHK dictionary or other dictionaries, download [qolibri-mpv](https://github.com/tatsumoto-ren/dotfiles/blob/main/.local/bin/qolibri-mpv),